kzalesak/hamburg-slices-recipe/hamburg_slices_recipe_english.md

 ## Adding it all together
 > - jam, also known as fruit preserve (apricot, strawberry are best, other is fine too - it should be somewhat sour)

 Take out the cooled dough that you separated into rolls earlier.
 Cut about a third of each one and roll it into a rectangular base about 3 to 4 mm (millimetres) thick and about 80 to 100 mm (millimetres) wide.
+We call this a strip.
 SEE IMAGE _cutting strips_.

 ![Cutting strips on a wooden board with decorative cutter](recipe_photos/cutting_strips.jpg)

-They should be as long as necessary to fit into your oven.
+The strips should be as long as necessary to fit into your oven.
 Spread a rather thin layer of jam over the slice, leaving roughly 4 mm thick area around the edges uncovered.
 This will make the slices look nicer and prevent the jam from dripping off the base.
 SEE IMAGE _strips on tray with jam_.

 ![Strips on tray with jam on them](recipe_photos/strips_with_jam.jpg)